-Previous work on link prediction in signed networks can be split into two primary categories; supervised and unsupervised methods.
-It was in [5] that the supervised method, HOC-3, was first introduced.
-They had used the social balance theory to derive 16 features based upon the possible triad configurations and also included 7 additional node features.
-Later in [17] HOC-3 was extended to higher order cycles, and although it obtained slight improvements, it came at great time complexity costs when the network size becomes large.
+It was in Leskovec et al. (2010a) that the supervised method, HOC-3, was first introduced.
+They had used the social balance theory to derive 16 features based upon the possible triad configurations and also included seven additional node features.
+Later in Chiang et al. (2011), HOC-3 was extended to higher-order cycles, and although it obtained slight improvements, it came at great time complexity costs when the network size becomes large, as compared to just local triads.
+Although they were able to have slight improvements in their predictions, it came at great time complexity cost for collecting the features as the network size becomes large.
 Thus, it is not as practical for current large real-world networks.
-The first low-rank approximation method for signed networks was presented in [4], where multiple methods for matrix completion and matrix factorization were discussed.
+The first low-rank approximation method for signed networks was presented in Hsieh et al. (2012), where multiple methods for matrix completion and matrix factorization were discussed, in which the later could be solved using either ALS or SGD and discussed multiple loss functions that could be interchanged (e.g., square hinge).